Ciyah/AEgiScrypt-Cybersecurity/README.md

 ---

 ## ✨ Key Features
-* **🔒 AES-256-GCM Mode:** Uses an Authenticated Encryption with Associated Data (AEAD) cipher.
-This not only encrypts the data but also creates an **authentication tag**.
-If the data is tampered with (even by one bit) or the key is wrong, decryption will fail.
+* **🔒 AES-256-GCM Mode:** GCM stands for **Galois/Counter Mode**.
+It is a modern, high-performance mode of operation for AES that provides **Authenticated Encryption (AEAD)**.
+This means it delivers two critical security guarantees at once:
+    * **Confidentiality:** It encrypts the data so no one can read it.
+    * **Authenticity & Integrity:** It creates a special **authentication tag** (a MAC).
+During decryption, if the key is wrong *or* if the data has been tamtpered with (even by one bit), this check will fail and the script will stop.
+This prevents the user from accidentally decrypting a corrupted or malicious file.

 * **🔑 Strong Key Derivation (PBKDF2):** Never uses the password directly as the key.
 It uses PBKDF2 (Password-Based Key Derivation Function 2) with 100,000 iterations to "stretch" the password into a robust 256-bit cryptographic key.

 * **🧂 Random Salt:** A unique, 16-byte salt is generated for every encryption.
 This protects against rainbow table attacks and ensures that encrypting the same file with the same password will result in a different ciphertext every time.

 * **🤫 Secure Password Entry:** Uses the `getpass` module to securely prompt for a password, so it isn't shown on the screen or stored in your shell history.

 * **🖥️ User-Friendly CLI:** Built with `argparse` to provide clear `encrypt` and `decrypt` sub-commands.

 ---